LunaSare/spring2023-data-science/assignments/Week1_activities.md

 > Following these activities students will be able to:
 >
 > - recognize bad data organization and why it is problematic for research
-> - implement quality control measures for data entry in spreadsheets
+> - implement quality control measures for data entry in spreadsheets using excel

+---

 ### Activity 1
 ### Improving Messy Data: Mammals data set